igabypy/Neural-Network/README.md

 # Neural-Network
-To show some projects using neurons
+To show projects using a neural network model.